samroska/women-in-gov/README.md

 - Finding additional data sources to help get a more clear picture of our initial question.
 - Having more detail on the government upper and lower house for countries.
-- Using more advanced techniques like michine learning to help with analysis
+- Using more advanced techniques like machine learning to help with analysis
 - Building cloud skills like AWS SageMaker notebooks and S3 for .csv storage
 - Code automation and integration with cloud provider.
 Github actions to auto publish notebook changes and analysis to run.